Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/TreeEngine.rst

 TreeEngine Based on HullWhite Rate Model
 ------------------------------------------
-The performance comparison of the diffferent TreeEngine Instruments based on the HullWhite rate model are shown in the table below.
+The performance comparison of the different TreeEngine Instruments based on the HullWhite rate model are shown in the following table.

 .. _tab_TreeEngineHWModel_Execution_Time: